Daivuk/ggj20/README.md

 Left Mouse - Interract / Repair

 ## Build
-On Windows you need github, Visual Studio and CMake installed.
+On Windows you need git, Visual Studio and CMake installed.
 Run `build_win32.bat`.
 On Mac you need github, a compiler, CMake and possibly other dependencies (OpenGL, SDL2, etc).
 Install what ever cmake barfs about.
 Run `build_osx.sh`
 On Linux is should work just as on Mac, but hasn't been tested in a long time.